Common questions

 Temporal lobe – is on the sides of the brain (maroon section below).

-Cerebellum – is under the brain on the back side (brown section blow).
+Cerebellum – is under the brain on the back side (brown section below).

 Brain stem – is underneath the brain and connects the brain to the spinal cord (orange section below).